 - Parking and Transportation - Office of Administration - The University of Texas at Dallas

 Web user studies show the human eye tends to see embedded text links before buttons found in navigation wrappers.
-To aid end users in finding what they want, the Office of Communications has specified a links standard.
+To aid end users in finding what they want, the University has specified a links standard.
 The default color for links is the University's green.
 You are encouraged to style visited links in the University's orange.

 Avoid "click here" links as they work against scannability.
 Instead, make links as descriptive as possible, limiting them to four or five words that describe the content on the linked page.